Ostreopsis ovata concentration

 Abstract

-Ostreopsis cf. ovata is a potentially toxic benthic benthic microalgae, currently present in most Italian coastal regions with blooms that can give rise to phenomena of human intoxication and toxic effects on benthic marine organisms (states of suffering or mortality).
-The continuous expansion along the Italian coasts of Ostreopsis cf. ovata, its blooms and the health, environmental and economic problems associated with it, has led to the establishment of a microalga surveillance monitoring program since 2007.
-This activity is carried out annually in the summer season by the Regional Agencies for the Environment (ARPA).
-The data provided so far by ARPA, collected and processed by ISPRA have clarified the distribution and trend of blooms at national and regional level.
-To date, microalgae has been found at least once in the monitoring campaigns carried out so far in 12 of 15 coastal regions.
-In 2024, Ostreopsis cf. ovata is present in 11 coastal regions or in 135/196 stations (68.9%), while it is absent in all the samples taken along the coasts of Emilia-Romagna, Marche, Molise and Veneto.
+Ostreopsis cf. ovate it is a potentially toxic Bentonic microalga, now present in most of the Italian coastal regions with blooms that can give rise to human intoxication phenomena and toxic effects on benting marine organisms (states of suffering or mortality).
+The continuous expansion along the Italian coasts of Ostreopsis cf. ovate , of its blooms and the health, environmental and economic problems associated with it, has led to establish a microalga surveillance monitoring program since 2007.
+This activity has been carried out annually in the summer season by the regional environment agencies (ARPA).
+The data provided so far by the ARPA, collected and processed by Ispra have clarified the distribution and performance of the blooms at national and regional level.
+To date, the microalga has been found at least once in the monitoring campaigns carried out so far in 12 coastal regions out of 15.
+In 2024, the Ostreopsis CF. Ovata is present in 11 coastal regions or in 147/196 stations (75%), while it is absent in all samples taken along the Coste of Emilia-Romagna, Marche, Molise and Veneto.

 Description

-The indicator measures the trend of the concentration and distribution of Ostreopsis cf. ovata along the Italian marine-coastal areas and contributes to the environmental assessment of bathing water carried out through the drafting of the "Ban bathing water profiles" (DM 30/3/2010, All.
-E) and E).
-It is also associated with the potential toxic and harmful risk of benthic marine biocenosis and humans.
-Annex C of the DM 30/3/2010 used until the 2018 bathing season shows an alert threshold, corresponding to a concentration in the water column of 10,000 cells. /L (cells per liter), beyond which (emergency threshold) is planned to adopt protection measures.
-Since the 2019 bathing season, the new alert or emergency reference values for the protection of human health have been adopted in the ISS (ISTISAN Report 14/19) guidelines pursuant to Ministerial Decree 19/4/2018.
-Ostreopsis ovata is a potentially toxic dinoflagellate detected in Italy since 1989, with very high abundances (flowering), especially in the benthic sector.
-The blooms can result in cases of suffering or mortality of benthic marine organisms resulting in qualitative deterioration of water.
-They occur during the summer and autumn season, often with the concomitant presence of mucilaginous reddish-brown films to cover widespread funds and hard substrates and the presence of flocculi suspended in the water column.
-The conditions that seem to favor development and blooms are: low depth of water, presence of rocky and / or macroalgae substrates, poor hydrodynamics due to the natural morphology of the coast or the presence of artificial brushes and barriers for the containment of coastal erosion, weather-sea conditions of great stability, water temperatures exceeding 25 degrees Celsius related to the climate changes in progress.
+The indicator measures the trend of the concentration and distribution of Ostreopsis cf. ovate along the Italian marine-cost areas and contributes to the environmental evaluation of bathing waters carried out through the drafting of "bathing water profiles" (DM 30/3/2010, all.
+E).
+It can also be associated with the potential toxic and harmful risk on bentonic marine biiogenosis and man.
+Annex C of the Ministerial Decree 30/3/2010 used up to the 2018 bathing season reports an alert threshold, corresponding to a concentration in the water column of 10,000 cell.
+The new reference values of alert or emergency to protect human health reported in the ISS guidelines (ISSan report 14/19) were adopted from the 2019 bathing season pursuant to the Ministerial Decree 19/4/2018.
+Ostreopsis ovata it is a potentially toxic Dinoflagellato Dinoflagellato in Italy since 1989, with very high abundance (blooms), especially in the Bentonic sector.
+The blooms may involve cases of suffering or mortality of bentonic marine organisms with consequent qualitative worsening of the water.
+They manifest themselves during the summer and autumn season, often with the concomitant presence of mucilage films of brown-red color to widely cover hard funds and substrates and the presence of flocculi suspended in the water column.
+The conditions that seem to encourage development and the blooms are: low water depth, presence of rocky and/or macroalga substrates, poor hydrodynamism due to the natural morphology of the coast or in the presence of artificial brushes and barriers for the containment of coastal erosion, weather-marine conditions of great stability, temperatures of the water above 25 ° C can be correlated to the climate change in place.

 Purpose

-Assessing the presence of microalgae, the space-time trend of its proliferation and the potential risk to the marine environment benthic, man and bathing water.
+Evaluate the presence of the microalga, the space-time trend of its proliferation and the potential risk to the bentonic marine environment, man and bathing waters.

 Policy relevance and utility for users